The Best Longevity Medicine Certification for Physicians in 2026

 Community: Access to a peer network of longevity-focused physicians, plus referral partnerships.

-Credential: CLD credential + verified digital badge + lifetime listing in the longevitydocs™ Global Directory.
+Credential: CLD credential + verified digital badge + listing in the longevitydocs™ Global Directory.

 Unique Advantage: Highly-vetted, physician-only community, evidence-based curriculum, immediate full access, cost approachable, designed to fit your schedule.

 The CLD stands out because it was purpose-built for this field.
 It is not an add-on module grafted onto an existing functional medicine or anti-aging program.
-Every element of the curriculum is designed around longevity medicine as its H
+Every element of the curriculum is designed around longevity medicine as its primary focus.

 You were trained in pathology.
 Hippo teaches through aging mechanisms, healthspan, and prevention; the way longevity medicine actually works.
 Your patients are asking about GLP-1s, rapamycin, Lp(a).
 Hippo closes the gap between what they're reading and what you can confidently answer; in five minutes, from the CLD curriculum.
 Reading a concept is one thing.
 Applying it Monday morning is another.
 Hippo equips you with the confidence and specificity you need.